AT-Publishing/website/_posts/2018-01-10-tensorcharts.md

 * To learn ow to use Tensor Charts head over to our **section for [TensorCharts Tutorials](/tensorcharts-tutorials/)**.

+## Tensorcharts Free Alternative

+If you are not sure you are willing to pay for this stuff, you can piece together a **poor man's tensorcharts alternative** on [TradingView](https://bit.ly/at-tvd-btcusd).

+It is not even close to the same product, but if you just don't want to pay, it is something.

+* Make a chart at [TradingView FREE](https://bit.ly/at-tvd-btcusd)
+* Go to Indicators and script and search for ["Poor man's volume profile", a free VPVR alternative](/glossary/vpvr/).
+Apply it.
+* Next look up "[ST] Volume Flow v6" by spacetrader, which colors your candles based on changes in volume.
+It colours full candles as a whole, the data is less granular than footprint candles.
+But it's free.

 ## Summary: Powerful Tool